AdobeDocs/analytics-platform.en/help/components/exports/manage-exports.md

    {style="table-layout:auto"}

 1. Ensure that any columns you want to display are selected.
 Selected columns appear on the Exports page and display the relevant information.

+## Create an export from the Exports page

+You can create an export either from Analysis Workspace, as described in [Export full tables to the cloud](/help/analysis-workspace/export/export-cloud.md), or from the Exports page, as described in this section.

+To begin creating an export from the Exports page:

+1. In Customer Journey Analytics, select [!UICONTROL **Components**] > [!UICONTROL **Exports**].

+1. On the [!UICONTROL **Exports**] tab, select **[!UICONTROL Add export]**.

+1. Complete the available fields to create your export.
+For information about each field, as well as information about components, calculated metric functions, and other features that are supported, see [Export full tables to the cloud](/help/analysis-workspace/export/export-cloud.md).